 Sanctions delineated here are imposed on a student group and are arranged in increasing order of severity.
-An Area or University Disciplinary Committee may combine different sanctions in a given decision.
-A Review Board may make use of all the alternative forms of sanction.
+An Area or University-wide Disciplinary Committee may combine different sanctions in a given decision.
+A Review Board may make use of all forms of sanctions.